Bilal Başacıkoğlu

-Bilal Başacıkoğlu (born 26 March 1995) is a professional footballer who plays as a winger for Turkish club Sakaryaspor.
-He formerly played for SC Heerenveen, Feyenoord and Kayserispor.
+Bilal Başacıkoğlu (born 26 March 1995) is a former professional footballer who played as a winger.
+He spent his club career in the Netherlands and Turkey, with his most successful spell coming at Feyenoord, where he was part of the squad that won the Eredivisie title in the 2016–17 season.
 Born in the Netherlands, he represented Turkey at under-21 international level.

+Club career

+Başacıkoğlu announced his retirement from professional football on 6 September 2025 via his Instagram account, citing three successive back injuries that had limited his ability to play during his final two seasons with Sakaryaspor.

 International career

 Başacıkoğlu was born in the Netherlands to a Turkish father and a Moroccan mother.
 Initially, he represented the Netherlands as a youth.
 But in 2014, he decided to represent the home country of his father, Turkey, at international level for whom he played in their youth national teams afterwards.
 In November 2016 Başacıkoğlu received his first call-up to the senior Turkey squad for the match against Kosovo.